-Replacement Parts - When replacement parts are used, be sure that the parts have the same functional and performance characteristics as the original part.
+Replacement Parts - When

+replacement parts are used, be sure that the parts have the same functional and performance characteristics as the original part.
 Unauthorized substitutions may result in fire, electric shock, or other hazards.
-Please contact the Avgera may result in fire, electric shock, or other hazards.
 Please contact the Axcera Technical Service Department if you have any questions regarding service or replacement parts.